 Harry Mok is a writer, editor and social media manager for the University of California Office of the President.
 He is a former editor in chief of Hyphen magazine, an Asian American news and culture magazine produced by an all-volunteer staff.
 Before joining UC, he was a Web producer for the Bay Area News Group (San Jose Mercury News, Oakland Tribune, Contra Costa Times), a copy editor for the San Francisco Chronicle, online editor for ChannelA.com.
 He has also worked for Newsday, the San Francisco Examiner and the Associated Press.

-Zain Shauk is a reporter covering the energy industry for the Houston Chronicle.
-He previously worked as a general assignment reporter at the Chronicle, covering crime, city politics, NASA and health care, among other issues.
-Zain has reported for newspapers in suburban Los Angeles and Amman, Jordan.
+Zain Shauk is a reporter covering the energy industry for Bloomberg News in Houston.
+He previously worked for the Houston Chronicle as an energy reporter and a general assignment reporter.
+Zain has also reported for newspapers in suburban Los Angeles and Amman, Jordan.
+He has covered crime, politics, NASA, small businesses, education and health care, among other issues.
 He is a Los Angeles native and a graduate of the University of Southern California’s Annenberg School for Communication and Journalism.

 Sachin Shenolikar is a Senior Editor at Sports Illustrated Kids, where he oversees the magazine’s NBA, NFL, and college sports beats.
 He is also a former board member of AAJA’s NY chapter and co-chair of Time Inc.’s Asian American Association (A3).